 Short answer is; more than estimated 😉 We made an estimation when we bought the boat and everything we have logged everything we have bought related to the renovation.
 Our main realization is that all the small thing under the “Other” posts grow really big, and they are really hard to estimate.
 Our tip so far if planning a sailboat renovation; make a good estimation of the things you want to renovate and then double it.

 Our renovation costs could of course also have been less.
 We have done a lot of work on the interior for example, which cost a lot but not necessary.
-We do plan to have Anne-Mon for a couple of years and not only for this sailing adventure.
-So the things we do we try to do good, and then we might leave some stuff for later when we are back in Sweden again.
+The things we do we try to so well so that it will last a while.

 More details of our sailboat renovation, with costs and information about what we have done, can be found under Preparation costs.

 This is also a biggie cost-wise.
 Marine equipment is expensive.
-We try to find as much as we can second-hand, and if that is not possible we try to buy things when there is a sale.
-Somethings we also do ourselves, for example we built our own autopilot (more about that HERE).
+We tried to find as much as we could second-hand, and if that is not possible we try to buy things when there is a sale.

 More about the equipment we have bought can be found under Equipment.